Brandonnorth35/EffortlessIAM/README.md

 README

-In order to run Effortless IAM, you need to install the libraries "pyotp" and "Flask".
+In order to run Effortless IAM, you need to install the libraries "pyotp", "flask", .
 Instructions on how to install these applications vary, but can be found fairly easily with a google search.